VisualService/dotnet-zoom-meeting-SDK/README.md

 # MAUI

-dotnet MAUI support for Android and iOS is a work in progress on the "Mauify" branch.
+dotnet MAUI support for Android and iOS is a work in progress.
+Current status:

-- [ ] Droid: Project started.
-Build issues remain around resource files.
+- [x] Android - supported - no nuget package yet but it is coming soon.
+In the meantime you can build MobileRTC.Droid and link to the dll.
-- [ ] iOS: Not started
+- [ ] iOS: Not yet supported, in progress.

 # Xamarin.Forms